shog-ai/shoggoth/lib/sonic/README.txt

 SONIC - SIMPLE HTTP SERVER AND CLIENT LIBRARY
 ===============================================================================

-Sonic is an HTTP library written in the C programming language, developed by Shoggoth Systems for use in the Shoggoth project (https://shoggoth.network).
+Sonic is an HTTP library written in the C programming language, developed by ShogAI for use in the Shoggoth project (https://shoggoth.network).
 Sonic is the library used for implementing the Shoggoth Node API and the Shoggoth Client.

 Sonic currently implements only a subset of HTTP/1.0, but full compliance with HTTP/1.1 standards is the long-term goal.